leonvandenbeukel/Homemade-CNC/README.md

 This machine is 'under construction' and will be modified over time.
 I share my design for others to experiment and learn from it.
 At the moment I would not even recommend creating this machine yourself :smiley:

+### 2018/07/22 Update:
+I'm currently working on an improved version so my advise is not to build the current version.
+More info to come...

 ### YouTube video

 <a href="https://youtu.be/CDPI4gFxyAQ" target="_blank"><img src="https://img.youtube.com/vi/CDPI4gFxyAQ/0.jpg"